arjun-christopher/CloudFlash/README.md

 # 🌩️ CloudFlash - Mini-Project

 A comprehensive cloud resource management system with real-time monitoring, auto-scaling capabilities, and full observability using Prometheus.
-CloudFlash provides an intuitive interface for managing virtual machines (VMs) and cloudlets with advanced resource allocation and monitoring features.
+CloudFlash provides an intuitive interface for managing virtual machines (VMs) and cloudlets with advanced resource allocation, security controls, and monitoring features.

 ## Features